kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 # Overview

 Before this feature, AKS customers had to hand‑craft blue/green flows and stitch alerts to decide whether to proceed or stop upgrades.
-Now, AKS customers can declare application SLO guardrails using Azure Managed Prometheus rule groups that the upgrade process enforces with canary and soak checks to automatically pause or abort on anomalies.
+Now, AKS customers can declare application SLO guardrails using Azure Managed Prometheus rule groups that the upgrade process enforces with preflight, canary, and post‑upgrade checks to automatically abort—or roll back for agent pools—on anomalies.

 ## Problem Statement / Motivation